Sign Up Free

 The Connected Understanding

 DeFi is not a standalone system.
-It's the application layer built on two foundations: smart contracts that execute the logic, and oracles that deliver the data.
+It is the application layer built on two foundations: smart contracts that execute the logic, and oracles that deliver the data.
 Every DeFi risk traces back to one of these layers.
 Smart contract bugs mean the logic is wrong.
 Oracle failures mean the data is wrong.
 Impermanent loss is a consequence of the AMM logic working exactly as designed.
 Token approvals are a feature of how smart contracts request permissions.
 Understanding DeFi without understanding those foundations is like understanding a building without understanding its structure.
-You can use it, but you can't evaluate whether it's safe.

 The Complete Picture